 5.11.1.
-Local government's role in fostering an integrated system in largely reactive responses to short-term circumstance.
+Local government's role in fostering an integrated system

+The first point Timothy sought to make was the need for local government to adopt a strategic approach to transport innovation.
+Too often, it was felt, agencies can be captured by legacy, resulting in largely reactive responses to short-term circumstance.
 As part of Timothy's role, he has been working on partnering with new mobility services (e.g. ride-sourcing providers).
-Timothy mentioned that there is a mentality within new mobility Start Ups to 'handle everything themselves', but was at pains to point out that they need to be 'integrated into the transport system', rather than operating in competition with it.
+Timothy mentioned that there is a mentality within new mobility Start Ups to 'handle everything themselves', but was at pains to point out that they need to be integrated into the transport system', rather than operating in competition with it.
 Moreover, Timothy has witnessed instances in which safety (e.g. driver training) and accessibility, for people with special needs have not been adequately considered by new mobility Start Ups, and felt there was a role for government in helping new entrants meet necessary standards.
 As private entities, the profit motive has at times seen safety and accessibility issues not given the priority required by government, or expected by the community.
 Timothy has been working to assist these new entrants into the industry, in order for them to become 'ubiquitous', rather than 'boutique'.